10 of the Best Tips for Your Mexico City Travel Guide [2025]

 What’s in a name?

-Mexico City has a lot of names, and if you’re paying attention, you’ll probably hear them all thrown around.
+Mexico City has many names, and if you’re paying attention, you’ll probably hear them all thrown around.
 Here’s a quick overview of their evolution.

 It was originally founded by the Mexica peoples, who called it Tenochtitlán.
 They referred to the valley surrounding Tenochtitlan as Mēxihco, a Nahuatl word that “Mexico” is derived from.

-Legend says that after the Spanish arrived in 1521, they began referring to Tenotchitlán as “Mexico” because the former was too hard for them to pronounce.
+Legend says that after the Spanish arrived in 1521, they began referring to Tenochtitlán as “Mexico” because the former was too difficult for them to pronounce.

 Fast forward a few hundred years to Mexico’s independence in 1824.
 Mexico’s new constitution is signed, deeming Mexico City a city-state under the control of the federal government.

 It became known as Mexico City, Federal District.
 Or, in Spanish, Mexico, Distrito Federal.
-Or, colloquially, DF (pronounced day-effay in Spanish).
+It is also commonly referred to as ‘DF’ (pronounced ‘day-effay’ in Spanish).

 Still with me?